orbitdb/SCPs/scps/SCP-6.md

 - `v`: This field, which states the version, has been incremented to 3.

-- `log`: This field replaces/renames `id` from version 2 to be more descriptive of its purpose.
+- `tag`: This field replaces/renames `id` from version 2 to be more descriptive of its purpose.

 - `clock`: This field becomes the value of `clock.time` from version 2 which is a number representing a logical timestamp.